IShabarina/pomorodo-timer/README.md

-This React project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+React project for a task tracker with a timer:

 In the project directory run: